Behind the label

 THE ANGEL’S SHARE

-The first time I heard this saying it struck me.
-I had visions of all the angels in heaven rolling around after consuming more than their share.
-But also I thought it was a lovely sentiment.
+The first time I heard this term, it resonated deeply with me.
+I imagined all the angels in heaven jubilantly overindulging.
+Beyond that delightful imagery, I found it a profoundly beautiful idea.

 AMBRIEL’S GIFT